 U.S. citizens living abroad still need to file their taxes with the federal government.
 Often times this can be forgotten in the flurry of big life changes like relocating and settling into a life in a foreign country.
 Since 2015's FAST Act passed, many of our clients have a genuine concern that without resolving their looming tax issues they may face the revocation or denial of renewal of their passport.
+Other clients are interested in renunciation of their citizenship or are in the process of helping a loved one gain citizenship.
+These issues too can be affected by unfiled returns and back taxes.

 WATAX has 30 plus years of helping U.S. citizens around the globe get back into compliance with the IRS, in the simplest, least expensive way.
-Here's our handy list of steps you can act upon to resolve your back tax issues before they becomes even bigger concerns.
+Here's our handy list of steps you can act upon to resolve your back tax issues before they become even bigger concerns.

 - Find out If you qualify for the Foreign Earned Income Exemption (FEIE) which exempts income up to $104,100 from U.S. taxation (in 2018).
 You might also further reduce your exposure to taxes by using the Foreign Tax Credit (FTC) which gives you credit for any foreign taxes paid.